 What is the contribution of small and medium-sized companies towards GDP in Canada?

-Small businesses contributed around 38% of the GDP between 2010 and 2014.
-Medium-sized companies accounted for 11.8% making the total between small and medium-sized companies to almost half of Canada’s GDP.
+Based on the most recent available data, small businesses contributed around 35.0 % of Canada’s GDP and medium‑sized companies accounted for about 13.0 %, making the total contribution of small and medium‑sized companies approximately 48.0 % of Canada’s GDP.

 Where are Canadian entrepreneurs most likely to live?